Contracts of employment

 - how much warning (‘notice’) you are entitled to if you are dismissed and how much warning you must give the employer if you want to leave the job

 - where the job is based, for example, whether you will have to work in more than one location

 - what the disciplinary, dismissal and grievance procedures are in the workplace

 - what sick pay you are entitled to

-- whether you can join the employer’s occupational pension scheme, if there is one.
+- whether you can join the employer’s occupational pension scheme, if there is one

-- a right to an itemised pay statement
+- an itemised pay statement

-- a right to maternity leave
+- maternity leave

-- a right not to be unfairly dismissed.
+- not be unfairly dismissed

 Your contract could, however, contain terms which only apply during your probationary period and which are less favourable than those which apply when your probationary period has ended.
 These terms must not take away your statutory rights.

 Your employer can extend your probationary period, as long as your contract says they can do this.
 For example, your employer may want to extend your probationary period in order to have more time to assess your performance.
 However, they can only do this if your contract has a term which says your probationary period can be extended under these circumstances.